-The TNDL section of this website is open strictly to members: it includes data for what we see as great companies, together with data which might help identify when they are trading at a fair price.
+The TNDL section of this website is open strictly to members: it includes data for what we see as great Indian listed companies, together with data which might help identify when they are trading at a fair price.
 While the data does throw out ratings and rankings based on various algorithms employed, we offer no opinion or recommendation of our own: there is no opinion or recommendation, written or otherwise, and you must do your own due diligence.

 Interpreting the data requires a high level of financial literacy.
 Use by lay persons, and indeed by members, can be damaging.
 Accordingly, distribution of the data in the public domain by ourselves or members is strictly prohibited.
 Subscribers who are not resident in India, nor citizens of India, are welcome as members if the laws in their jurisdiction of residency permits them to receive the data.
 Subscribers resident in India, or citizens of India wheresoever resident, eligible to subscribe are limited to institutional investors, investment advisers, portfolio managers, fund managers and similar persons, permitted to subscribe by their regulators.

 The TNDL is, if you like, a curated list of companies, with as many as five companies eliminated for each one selected.
 The list has been created after going through several years of annual reports to eliminate companies which: